lvgraham/Portfolio/README.md

-# Objective
+# Overview
-The objective of this project was to create a dynamic portfolio in order to showcase my development projects utilizing tools learned thus far including HTML, CSS, and Boostrap.
+This is my portfolio to showcase the projects I have worked on utilizing tools and skills I have learned on my path to becoming a web developer.

 # Acceptance Criteria